Lembke2448/iOS-Portfolio-Lembke22/README.md

 ### iOS Mobile App Development
 * I created a simple Pokémon fighting app.
-It took conditionals assigned to
+It took conditionals assigned to images

 ### AP Computer Science A (Java)
 * I created a Yahtzee program to be played in the Terminal, or the only in the application itself.
 My intention was to have a bunch of card games and/or dice games all together in one program, but ended up with finding a means to describe how to work the code with just a text box.